To setup your scenes you need to move, rotate and scale actors. There are two major ways to transform actors in the editor.

-Editor viewport shows a set of buttons and options in the upper right corner.
+The Editor viewport shows a set of buttons and options in the upper right corner.
 You can use them to adjust the gizmo settings.

-Translation gizmo moves selected objects along particular axis (or plane).
+The Translation gizmo moves selected objects along a particular axis (or plane).
 To use it click on an axis (red, green or blue) and drag it.
 You can also move objects along the plane (use gray quads).

-Scale gizmo scales selected objects along particular axis.
+The Scale gizmo scales selected objects along a particular axis.
 To use it click on an axis (red, green or blue) and drag it.
 You can also uniform scale objects by using a gray box in the center of the gizmo.